-Neighbourhood-based processes that encourage safe revitalisation of a community or target area.
-It allows community developers, planners and law enforcement to integrate services purposefully and improve safety in neighbourhoods.
+Neighbourhood-based processes that encourage the safe revitalization of a community or target area.
+It allows community developers, planners, and law enforcement to integrate services purposefully and improve safety in neighbourhoods.

 What is Crime Prevention Through Environmental Design (CPTED)?

 Crime Prevention Through Environmental Design (CPTED) focuses on the connection between the physical structure and the social behaviour that occurs in that built/physical environment.